 \subsection{The BOSS CMASS Galaxies}

-The Baryon Acoustic Oscillation Survey (BOSS) project is a crucial component of SDSS-III~(\citealt{Eisenstein+etal+2011, Bolton+etal+2012, Dawson+etal+2012}).
-Its primary scientific goal is to precisely measure expansion and structure growth history via the BAO measurements from the spatial distribution of luminous red galaxies (LRGs) and quasars(\citealt{Eisenstein+etal+2001}).
+The Baryon Oscillation Spectroscopic Survey (BOSS) project is a crucial component of SDSS-III~\citep{Eisenstein+etal+2011, Bolton+etal+2012, Dawson+etal+2012}.
+Its primary scientific goal is to precisely measure expansion and structure growth history via the BAO measurements from the spatial distribution of luminous red galaxies (LRGs) and quasars~\citep{Eisenstein+etal+2001}.
 To do this, redshift information for about 1.5 million cosmic galaxies within a sky area of approximately 10,000 square degrees is accurately measured.
 These galaxies are divided into two samples of LOWZ and CMASS.
-The LOWZ galaxy sample includes mainly brightest red galaxies (LRGs) at $z\leq$0.4, while the CMASS sample targets a population of galaxies at higher redshifts, many of which are also in the category of luminous red galaxies (LRGs).
+The LOWZ galaxy sample includes mainly brightest red galaxies at $z\leq$0.4, while the CMASS sample targets a population of galaxies at higher redshifts, many of which are also in the category of luminous red galaxies (LRGs).

 To explore the statistical properties of MACFs, the data must be projected from the three-dimensional space onto a two-dimensional angular space.
 For simplicity, in this analysis we only use a sub-dataset of the BOSS DR12 CMASS NGC galaxies lying in the redshift range of $z\in [0.45, 0.55]$.
-The process is done by the following steps: \begin{itemize} \item Firstly, we divide the galaxy sample data in three-dimensional space into six different redshift intervals, each with a redshift thickness $\Delta z=0.05$.
-So the redshift intervals are $z\in [0.45, 0.50],[0.46, 0.51], [0.47, 0.52],[0.48, 0.53],[0.49, 0.54],[0.50, 0.55]$, respectively. \item Then we project each shell of galaxies onto the central redshift plane.
-The central redshifts of each shell are $z_{\rm cen}=0.475, 0.485, 0.495, 0.505, 0.515$, and $0.525$, respectively. \end{itemize} In this way, we created overlapping bins of galaxies as 2D projections.
-We allow overlapping of bins, in order to 1) better trace the evolution of clustering patterns across redshift, and 2) minimize the information loss due to the boundary effects between adjacent redshift bins.
+The process is done by the following steps: \begin{itemize} \item first, we divide the three-dimensional galaxy sample into six overlapping redshift intervals, each with a thickness of $\Delta z=0.05$.
+The intervals are $z\in [0.45, 0.50]$, $[0.46, 0.51]$, $[0.47, 0.52]$, $[0.48, 0.53]$, $[0.49, 0.54]$, $[0.50, 0.55]$, respectively. \item next, we project the galaxies in each redshift shell onto a two-dimensional plane at the shell's central redshift.
+The central redshifts for the shells are: $z_{c}=0.475, 0.485, 0.495, 0.505, 0.515$, and $0.525$, respectively. \end{itemize} In this way, we create overlapping 2D projected bins of galaxies.
+Allowing these overlaps serves two purposes: 1) to better trace the evolution of clustering patterns across redshift, and 2) to reduce information loss caused by boundary effects between adjacent redshift bins.